Hujanen91/skyrim-text-adventure-PP3/README.md

 - **Welcome Message**

     - When entering a valid name and pressing enter the player gets a welcome message and a description of the game.
-        They are then prompted to press enter to contune
+        They are then prompted to press enter to continue

         ![screenshot](docs/name_input_welcome.png)

 - **Scenarios**

-    - After the welcome message the game will start and call in scenarion one to the player.
+    - After the welcome message the game will start and call in scenario one to the player.
 This looks the same throughout the game except for scenario three and six where the player might die or loose depending on what option the player picked

         ![screenshot](docs/scenario_option.png)